Emtricitabine, rilpivirine, and tenofovir alafenamide (Oral)

 Take emtricitabine, rilpivirine, and tenofovir alafenamide exactly as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.

-Keep taking emtricitabine, rilpivirine, and tenofovir alafenamide for the full time of treatment, even if you begin to feel better.
-Do not stop taking it without checking first with your doctor.
+Keep using emtricitabine, rilpivirine, and tenofovir alafenamide for the full time of treatment, even if you begin to feel better.
+Do not stop using it without checking first with your doctor.
 When your supply of the medicine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of the medicine.

 Take the tablet with food.